hyperhq/docs.hyper.sh-hyper/Feature/volume.md

     new_db

 Volumes are constrained by region.
 There is currently no way for containers to access volume residing in different regions.

+### Volume Reuse

+Notes on reusing existing volumes: users should pay attention to volume access permissions.
+For example, if a volume is first mounted in container `foo` and then reused in container `bar`, file/directory permissions in the volume will keep the same as being set in container `foo`.
+As a result, a change of container users (uid/gid pair) may have impacts on volume contents access rights.